DannieBGoode/criptomo/_posts/202001/en/2020-01-11-what-is-crypto.md

 #### Midnight Blue

-{% include image_caption.html imageurl = "/images/posts/201806/blue.png" title = "Crypto.com Midnight Blue" caption = "Midnight Blue" class = "mid-height"%}
+{% include image_caption.html imageurl = "/images/posts/201806/blue.png" title = "Crypto.com Midnight Blue" caption = "Midnight Blue" class = "small-size"%}

 The midnight blue card is the most affordable of all, it is made of plastic and has the following limits: